Quality Essential Health Services and Systems Support Project (QEHSSSP)

 Blood Bank

 Supporting blood transfusion services at Jojoima CHC and Kailahun Government Hospital marked a significant milestone.
 The first donation was given in March 2024, followed by the first blood transfusion in April 2024.
-Through six blood drive sessions, a total of 540 units of blood have been successfully collected across Kailahun district in 2024, greatly enhancing emergency care and maternal health outcomes in the district.
+Through blood drive sessions, a total of 641 units of blood have been successfully collected across Kailahun district in 2025, greatly enhancing emergency care and maternal health outcomes in the district.

 The blood bank at Jojoima Community Health Center stores blood bags and other essentials in refrigerators.